jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 If you randomly generate different users for all your pod builds to run under then you are relying on the user isolation of linux itself.

-I will let you come to your own conclusions but hopefully I have laid out enough background for you to do so.
+If you are running a cluster inside your organization.
+Its unlikely someone is going waste a kernel 0day popping your cluster from within your org.

+This is much better than the current situation where people are mounting the docker socket into containers and everything is running as root.

+You can even use a [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#users-and-groups) and set `MustRunAs` to make sure all your pods are being run as users within a certain range of uids.

+You are effectively as safe as any other non-root user running on a shared machine.
-You could also use my patches to acs-engine to run all your pods in Intel's Clear Containers which are VMs and you would then have hardware isolation for your little builders :)

-You just need to use [this config](https://github.com/Azure/acs-engine/blob/master/examples/kubernetes-clear-containers.json).
+If you are running random builds from users off the internet I would suggest using hardware isolation.
+You use my patches to acs-engine to run all your pods in Intel's Clear Containers which are VMs and you would then have hardware isolation for your little builders :) You just need to use [this config](https://github.com/Azure/acs-engine/blob/master/examples/kubernetes-clear-containers.json).

 And thus ends the most epic yak shave ever, minus the patches all being merged upstream.
 Thanks for playing.
 Feel free to try it out on Azure with my branch